 Like any other country in the world, New Zealand has its own working rules and regulations for foreign immigrants.
 For someone who is looking for job opportunities in New Zealand, the government has laid down deliberate laws.
 Here are some of the key points to keep in mind for people seeking job opportunities in New Zealand:

-- Foreign residents should carry proof of their job qualifications with themselves, as well as the employer’s offer letter.
+• Foreign residents should carry proof of their job qualifications with them, as well as the employer’s offer letter.

-- It is important for foreign nationals to have a minimum balance for sustenance in their bank account at all times.
-Also, individuals must have a return ticket or the means to afford one with themselves while on a temporary Visa.
+• It is important for foreign nationals to have a minimum balance for sustenance in their bank account at all times.
+Also, individuals must have a return ticket or the means to afford one themselves while on a temporary Visa.

 Here is a complete guide on New Zealand Student VISA!